-Standards Issued but Not Yet Adopted
+Standards Issued But Not Yet Adopted

-A number of new and amended standards are effective for annual periods beginning after January 1, 2020 and have not been applied in preparing the consolidated financial statements.
-Unless otherwise indicated, none of these is expected to have a significant effect on the consolidated financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after January 1, 2021.
+However, the Group has not early adopted the following new or amended standards in preparing these consolidated financial statements.
+Unless otherwise stated, none of these are expected to have a significant impact on the Group's consolidated financial statements.